hs950559/coryrylan.com/_posts/2016-04-04-converting-angular-1-components-to-angular-2.md

 </code>
 </pre>

-Next we have whats called a decorator `Component()` on our Class.
-This decorator tells Angular that this ES6 claass is a component and allows us to add meta data such as what our template is and what other components it may need to work.
+Next we have what is called a decorator `Component()` on our Class.
+This decorator tells Angular that this ES6 class is a component and allows us to add meta data such as what our template is and what other components it may need to work.

 <pre class="language-javascript">